 18.7 Any peace officer licensed by the State of Texas and having jurisdiction within Franklin County, Texas under the laws of the State of Texas is hereby authorized to enforce the provisions of these Rules.

-ARTICLE XIX : GENERAL 19.1 These Rules are made by the District for the orderly administration and protection of District Property and shall be enforceable only by the District in the exercise of its sole discretion.
+ARTICLE XIX : GENERAL 19.1 These Rules are made by the District for the orderly administration and protection of District Property and shall be enforceable by the District in the exercise of its sole discretion, or any other entities authorized by the law and these Policies.

 19.2 In determining whether to approve or deny any request or application made to the District under these Rules (e.g., construction permits, variances, Nonconforming Use Permits, special event permits, etc.), the District shall consider the standing of the applicant, including whether the applicant is currently in default under any other obligations to the District and the applicant's prior compliance and payment history.